This page shows you how to set up Anthos on Google Cloud.

 If you want to use Anthos Service Mesh, be aware that this feature has specific cluster requirements for installation.
 For details, see the Anthos Service Mesh cluster requirements.

-Registering clusters to the environ
+Registering clusters to the fleet

 After you have registered clusters in your Anthos project, you can browse and manage all your registered clusters through the Anthos Clusters page in the Cloud Console.
-You are entitled to enable and use Anthos features on these clusters, and you can enable some Anthos features across your environ from the Anthos Features page.
+You are entitled to enable and use Anthos features on these clusters, and you can enable some Anthos features across your fleet from the Anthos Features page.
 Anthos charges apply only to your registered clusters.

 Check the Connect prerequisites before registering your cluster to ensure that you have the relevant permissions and enabled APIs to register a cluster.